wvdlaan/todomvc/README.md

 ## Changing the application state

-If you look a few lines up in `application.cljs` you'll see the expression `(swap! state transact transaction)` inside the `init-updates` function.
+If you look a few lines up in `application.cljs` you will see the expression `(swap! state transact transaction)` inside the `init-updates` function.
 This is the expression that processes the transactions coming in from